NetEng-Pro/neteng-pro.github.io/legal/TERMS.md

 ## 7. Governing Law and Jurisdiction

 Network Pro Strategies is an unincorporated business based in Arizona, United States.
 Any legal action or dispute arising from these Terms and Conditions shall be resolved exclusively in the courts of Maricopa County, Arizona, or the U.S. District Court for the District of Arizona.
-These Terms and Conditions are governed by and construed in accordance with the [Arizona Revised Statutes](https://www.azleg.gov/arstitle/) (ARS) and applicable provisions of the [United States Code](https://uscode.house.gov/) (USC).
+These Terms and Conditions are governed by and construed in accordance with the [Arizona Revised Statutes](https://www.azleg.gov/arstitle/) (A.R.S.) and applicable provisions of the [United States Code](https://uscode.house.gov/) (U.S.C.).

 ## 8. Acceptance of Terms